thuinanutshell/ai-technical-interviewer/README.md

 | TTS - Text-to-Speech       | ElevenLabs API   | AI Interviewer speaks like humans instead of just returning text only |
 | Authentication             | Supabase     | Required for account setup |

-### Next Steps
-- [ ] Check the MediaStream Recording API doc and learn to set it up properly
-- [ ] Check OpenAI Whisper API and its configuration
-- [ ] Try different PDF parsing libraries and decide on which performs best for the app's use cases
-- [ ] Simulate a short conversation using the Gemini API
-- [ ] Set up ElevenLabs API to gauge how difficult it is to incorporate it into the app
-- [ ] Re-check how to set up authentication with Supabase
 ---

 ## Day 2: Database Design & Pseudocode